yousefabuz17/CipherEngine/README.md

 # Roadmap
 ## Upcoming Features
-- **`Personal Unique Encryption Identifier`**: Provide users with the option to specify a personalized encryption header, allowing them to define a unique identifier according to their preferences, rather than relying on the default setting.
+- ~~**`Personal Unique Encryption Identifier`**: Provide users with the option to specify a personalized encryption header, allowing them to define a unique identifier according to their preferences, rather than relying on the default setting.~~
 - **`Performance Optimization`**: Focus on optimizing performance to reduce computational overhead, particularly during encryption and decryption processes with higher iteration counts.
 These enhancements aim to streamline and expedite cryptographic operations for improved efficiency.
-- **`CLI-Implementation`**: Integrate all cipher engine methods and features into a comprehensive CLI tool, allowing users to seamlessly encrypt and decrypt data from the command line.
+- ~~**`CLI-Implementation`**: Integrate all cipher engine methods and features into a comprehensive CLI tool, allowing users to seamlessly encrypt and decrypt data from the command line.~~
 > *This project is continuously evolving, and these features are anticipated to be implemented in future releases*

 ## Progress Table
+- [x] Implement quick ciphers using only Fernet
+- [x] Implement AES encryption
 - [x] Personal Unique Encryption Identifier
 - [x] Performance Optimization
 - [x] CLI-Implementation